Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Discussion

-At higher pressures in the HP phase, FePSe$_3$ behaves as a ``good'' metal following $\rho \sim T^2$ Fermi-liquid descriptions below $\sim40$~K. The fitted boundary of this temperature-pressure region is marked with dots in Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
 An upturn in the resistivity, deviating from this state, emerges at even lower temperatures, marked with purple.
-Such deviation is more discernible in proximity to the AFM transition and is fully suppressed at 12~GPa.
-No bulk superconductivity was observed in the HP phase up to the highest pressure (13.5~GPa) during the measurement.
+Such deviation is more discernible in proximity to the AFM transition and is fully suppressed at 11$\sim$12~GPa.
+No bulk superconductivity was observed in the HP phase up to the highest pressure ($\sim$14~GPa) in two independent measurements of FePSe$_3$ samples from the same batch.